vectordotdev/vector/rfcs/2022-11-2-14714-expand-vrl-web-ui-beyond-MVP-status.md

-Jean estimates a week or two of effort to strip down the graphiql mono repo to solely use code-mirror instead of code-mirror-graphql the difference between these two dependencies the latter has tight coupiling of syntax highlighting and autocompletion logic for graphql schemas.
+Jean estimates a week or two of effort to strip down the graphiql mono repo to solely use code-mirror instead of code-mirror-graphql the difference between these two dependencies the latter has tight coupling of syntax highlighting and autocompletion logic for graphql schemas.

 We already have an implementation of running VRL within the graphiql